AceDataCloud/LumaAPI/docs/luma_tasks_api_integration_guide.md

 ## Conclusion

-Through this document, you have learned how to use the Luma Tasks API to query all specific details of single or batch video tasks.
+Through this document, you have learned how to use the Luma Tasks API to query the specific detail information of single or batch video tasks.
 We hope this document can help you better integrate and use this API.
 If you have any questions, please feel free to contact our technical support team.